 - Select a title that represents your post and write a very short summary or excerpt (about 50 characters), of what your submission is about.
 Editors may change this if needed to better highlight on the website.

-Stories are short essays (250 words is encouraged, but you can write up to 600 words) and poems based on the topic prompts.
+Stories are short essays (250 words is encouraged, but you can write up to 600 words) and poems based on a topic or topic prompts we provide.
 They should be true, rather than fictional.
 Remember the following:

 - Stories should not be too long.
 If it is over 600 words, editors might need to shorten it.